View Leslies's Photo Gallery

 Life in the Galapagos Islands

 My Galapagos journey began with the stunning views seen from the window seat during the flight from Quito to Guayaquil to Baltra Island.
 My face was glued to the airplane window with rolling footage, from incredible views of the Andes Mountains to turquoise waters dotted with ships sailing between the Islands.
-This was one flight where I'd likely arm wrestle my husband for the window seat!

 All guests were transported by Zodiac from Baltra Island to the Eclipse.
 After getting settled into our cabins and eating the first of many tasty meals, we were welcomed by the guides, crew, and cruise director.
 Then, it was time to kick off the exploring with Bachas Beach on Santa Cruz Island!